sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 Another link could be made to assess the risk in relation to the probability of change: the complexity of a solution.
 In other words, the less static the needs are then the higher the chances are that unaccounted changes will become requirements in the future, thus increasing the risks to the organization.
-Large IT projects are often subject to changes in requirements, such as changes in legislation.
+Large IT projects are often subject to changes in requirements, such as changes in legislation and unknown requirements at the onset of the project.
 In addition to the complexity of the systems themselves, this means that large projects present higher risk to the organization not being able to deliver on its mandate.

-Based on the risk level, ESDC will adjust its decisions around obtaining software and services (build, buy, or adopt).
+Based on the risk level, ESDC will adjust its decisions around obtaining software and services (build, buy, or adopt) as well as how the maintenance of those IT Solutions are handled.

 Risk levels are heavily influenced by the capability being enabled by software.
 The following diagram helps visualize how this risk level varies according with the type of capabilities: